CNES/Pandora/doc/sources/userguide/sequencing.rst

     .. figure:: ../Images/Machine_state_diagram.png

 A transition (i.e a pandora's step) can be triggered several times.
-You must respect the following naming convention: *stepname.xxx* . *xxx* can be the string you want.
+You must respect the following naming convention: *stepname.xxx*  where *xxx* can be the string you want.
-See :ref:`multiple_filters_example`
+See :ref:`multiple_filters_example` for an example with multiple usage of filter transition.

-**The most important thing to remember is to build your configuration file following the previous diagram by using transition name on pipeline section of your file**
+**The most important thing to remember is to build your configuration file following the previous diagram by using transition name on pipeline section of your file.**

 .. note::
     The only step of *pipeline* key configuration file that does not depend on machine state is the *right_disp_map* step (see :ref:`outputs`).
 This one, if needed, must be written